augmented-os/augmented-os/docs/architecture/components/task_execution_service/implementation/task_validator.md

 ## Overview

-The Task Validator is a critical component of the Task Execution Layer responsible for validating task definitions and task execution requests.
+The Task Validator is a critical component of the Task Execution Service responsible for validating task definitions and task execution requests.
 It ensures that tasks are well-formed, contain all required information, and adhere to security and compliance policies before they are routed for execution.

 ## Key Responsibilities